creoapp/documentation/docs/examples/ImageFilter.md

 // prepare the completion closure func completionClosure(image) {
-    // use the filtered image passed as the argument of the closure ImageView1.image = image
+    // Use the filtered image passed as the argument of the closure.
+    // For example, set it to the image property of an ImageView ImageView1.image = image
 }